Deci8BelioS/TS3-Default-Skin-Mod-Dark/README.md

 >
 >

-## Supported search engines
+## Supported operating systems

-This extension is available in the below search engines.
+This skin is compatible with the following operating systems

 |        S.O       |     Compatible     |
 | ---------------- | ------------------ |